Skip to content

 What this illustrates and what it does not

 This calculator models the core interest and fee arithmetic for a bridging loan under standard terms.
-It illustrates how monthly compounding and upfront fees combine to form the total repayment amount.
+It illustrates how simple monthly interest and upfront fees combine to form the total repayment amount.
 It does not predict actual lender pricing, model partial repayments, account for rate resets, include regulatory fees, or estimate cashflow timing.
-Use the result as an educational comparison tool to understand the mechanics, not as a binding quote.
+The result serves as an educational comparison tool to understand the mechanics, not as a binding quote.

 Example Scenario